← Back to projects

 04

-A single OpenSearch domain and index stores documents for all compliance pipelines.
-The namespace field (keyword type) is added as a term filter on every kNN query.
-IRP generator only sees IRP-namespace documents, SCRM only sees SCRM documents.
-Same index, same embeddings, same infrastructure — different logical partitions.
+One OpenSearch domain, one index, documents for every compliance pipeline.
+The namespace field is a term filter on every kNN query.
+IRP generator only sees IRP documents.
+SCRM only sees SCRM documents.
+Same index, same embeddings, same infrastructure, different logical partitions.

 05